 If the check dates and check numbers are the same, a production specialist will visually inspect both the submitted payment file and the matching duplicate file to verify if the payment records in the two files are truly identical.
 The production specialist will review the payee names, payment numbers, payment amounts, and payment dates in both files.
 Once the review has been completed, if the submitted file is not identical to the previously processed matching files, the file will be released to the system for processing.
 In the event that the submitted file was truly a duplicate file, you will be notified and will be asked if the file should be released or cancelled.

 1.3 Audit Trail

-1.4 Electronic Payments/Conversion of Check Payment to vcard or ACH
+1.4 Electronic Payments/Conversion of Check Payment to Virtual Card or ACH

-Our solution provides a bridge that enables corporate clients to make the transition from checks to electronic payments via one-time use only virtual cards (v-card) and ACH.
-When processing a payment file, the system performs a match validation query against the vendor database and automatically creates one-time use virtual card payments or ACH transactions for vendors who have registered to receive a card or ACH payment from you instead of printing checks.
+Our solution provides a bridge that enables you to make the transition from checks to electronic payments via one-time use only virtual cards and ACH.
+When processing a payment file, the system performs a match validation query against the vendor database and automatically creates one-time use virtual card payments or ACH transactions rather than printing checks for vendors who have registered to receive a card or ACH payment from you.
 The vendor will receive an email with payment data and will also have access to the vendor portal for subsequent retrieval and historic reporting.

-The ACH payment conversion process requires entry of banking information by the vendor in order to complete the ACH translation.
-You no longer need to obtain, maintain and secure this type of vendor banking information.
-Vendor banking information will be securely stored on the PCI compliant vendor portal, accessible only by the vendor, and will be used to complete an ACH payment to them.
-Of course, straight through ACH, where you maintain and provide all of the information needed for an ACH transaction, continues to be available.
+The ACH payment conversion process requires entry of banking information by the vendor so that that information can be used to complete the ACH translation.
+You no longer need to obtain, maintain and secure that information.
+That data will be securely stored on the PCI compliant vendor portal, accessible only by the vendor, and will be used to complete an ACH payment to them.
+Of course straight through ACH, where you maintain and provide all of the information needed for an ACH transaction, continues to be available.